 Established in 2000, the Franklin Residential College is a collaborative partnership among the Franklin College of Arts and Sciences, the Office of Instruction, and University Housing.
 The purpose of the FRC is to infuse the intellectual excitement of the arts and sciences at UGA into the residential life of the program participants residing in Rutherford Hall.
 Three people in particular were instrumental in bringing the FRC foward - Former Dean Wyatt Anderson of the Franklin College of Arts and Sciences, former Vice President for Instruction, Tom Dyer, and former Director of University Housing, Jim Day.
 The program would never have come to fruition without them.
 It was the concept of VP Dyer who was committed to bringing academics into housing, and he who initiated advising in housing.

-Dr. Michelle Garfield Cook, Associate Provost for Institutional Diversity and University of Georgia Chief Diversity Officer, was the inaugural Dean of the Franklin Residential College where she served for four years.
+Dr. Michelle Garfield Cook, currently Associate Provost for Institutional Diversity and University of Georgia Chief Diversity Officer, was the inaugural Dean of the Franklin Residential College where she served for four years.
+At that time, Dr. Cook was an Associate Dean in the Franklin College of Arts & Sciences.
 From 2004-2010, the late Dr. J. Douglas Toma, an associate professor at the Institute of Higher Education, served as the Dean of the Franklin Residential College.
 Toma lived in Rutherford Hall with his wife, Dr. Linda Bachman, and their son Jack.
-In fall of 2010, the Tomas moved out of Rutherford Hall, and a graduate student, Leasa Weimer, became the new Dean in Residence.
+In fall of 2010, the Tomas moved out of Rutherford Hall, and a graduate student, Leasa Weimer, occupied the residential position.
 Toma and Weimer worked together to plan events for the FRC and ensure that the organization was running properly.

 Beginning Fall 2017, we welcome Ms. Chera Jo Watts as Academic Advisor in Residence to the Franklin Residential College.
 Chera resides in the Rutherford Hall apartment with her son, Cooper.
-Chera and Cooper, along with the Senior Dean of the FRC, will host numerous events throughout the year to engage and connect with students.
+Chera and Cooper, along with the incoming Director of the FRC, will host numerous events throughout the year to engage and connect with students.